 On pages where you have logged in, you cannot browse anonymously after you have identified yourself, unless you set your browser to disable cookies and similar files, or by deleting the cookies and similar files you have accepted from us.
 To do this, you will need to follow your browser's instructions for disabling or deleting cookies.
 Please note that the use of certain online products, such as Online Banking, requires the acceptance of cookies or similar files.

-To protect your privacy, messages from Martha's Vineyard Bank will never ask you for any information through an email requesting that you provide personal information to us such as account number, social security number or driver license number.
-If you receive an email appearing to be from Martha's Vineyard Bank requesting personal information, please do not respond and contact us immediately at 508-627-4266.
+To protect your privacy, email or phone calls from Martha's Vineyard Bank will never ask you for any information through an email requesting that you provide personal information to us such as account number, social security number or driver license number.
+If you receive an email or phone call appearing to be from Martha's Vineyard Bank requesting personal information, please do not respond and contact us immediately at 508-627-4266.